besser82/CMake/Help/manual/ctest.1.rst

  This option tells ctest to load in a configuration script which sets a number of parameters such as the binary and source directories.
  Then ctest will do what is required to create and run a dashboard.
- This option basically sets up a dashboard and then runs ctest -D with the appropriate options.
+ This option basically sets up a dashboard and then runs ctest3 -D with the appropriate options.

 ``-SP <script>, --script-new-process <script>``